Skip to main content

 Creating SSH Keys #

-You will frequently use SSH to access Git repositories or remote UNIX systems.
+You may use SSH to access Git repositories or remote UNIX systems.
 Fedora includes the standard OpenSSH suite of tools.

 To create an SSH key, run the ssh-keygen command in a terminal window.
 For example: